allemas/jdk-22/README.md

 }
 ```

-We have two concurrent tasks, each can fail and we need to wait until both have finished before returning.
+you have two concurrent tasks, each can fail and you need to wait until both have finished before returning.
 The developer should manually coordinate the lifetime of these two subtasks and recover if anything goes wrong.

 If Virtual thread allows spawning a ton of thread.
 Structured concurrency proposes to coordinate them and enable observability tools.
-With the Structured Concurrency API building a maintainable, reliable and observable code(for a web server for example) will be easier.
+With the Structured Concurrency API building a maintainable, reliable and observable code(for a youb server for example) will be easier.

-With these tools, we can refactor the previous example like this :
+With these tools, you can refactor the previous example like this:
 ```java
 Response handle() throws ExecutionException, InterruptedException {
     try (var scope = new StructuredTaskScope.ShutdownOnFailure()) {